sreerrag/AI-menu/README.md

 download all these files

-create a static folder inside the project and save these downloaded folders inside the static folder
+create a static folder inside the project folder and save these downloaded folders inside the static folder